Divorce Doesn’t Have to Suck

 Are you and your spouse or domestic partner willing to work together to dissolve your marriage in a fair and cooperative way?

-Hello Divorce refers mediation clients to the experienced Certified Mediators of Levine Family Law Group.
+Hello Divorce refers mediation clients to the experienced lawyer or non-lawyer mediators, depending on their preference.
 Meetings are scheduled by you through Hello Divorce and are conducted via web conferencing or phone.
 You can see and interact with your mediator in the comfort of your space and at a time that works for you.
 Once agreements are reached and your case is settled, Hello Divorce prepares all of the your forms including your final Divorce Judgment.
 All that is left for you to do is start on the next chapter of your life!